iodigital-com/io-technology/data/blog/exploring-the-trio-my-journey-with-kotlin-kafka-and-docker.md

 }
 ```

-#### Kafka
+### Kafka

-`Apache Kafka is a distributed event store and stream-processing platform`.
+Apache Kafka is a distributed event store and stream-processing platform.
 To learn more https://kafka.apache.org/

 - Configuring Kafka in your projects